web counter

 Houses and buildings may need to be sealed in the following locations:

-Between window drip caps (tops of windows) and siding
+• Between window drip caps and siding

-Between door drip caps and siding
+• Between door drip caps and siding

-At joints between window frames and siding
+• At joints between window frames and siding

-At joints between door frames and siding
+• At joints between door frames and siding

-Between window sills and siding
+• Between window sills and siding

-At corners formed by siding
+• At corners formed by siding

-At sills where wood structure meets the foundation
+• At sills where wood structure meets the foundation

-Outside water faucets or other breaks in the exterior surface
+• Outside water faucets or other breaks in the exterior surface

-Between porches and the main body of the house
+• Between porches and the main house

-Where chimney or masonry meets siding
+• Where chimney or masonry meets siding

-Where storm windows meet the window frame
+• Where storm windows meet window frames

 Complete Bat Control Solutions

-Our Raleigh, NC bat removal company is highly skilled and methodical in exclusion, prevention, cleanup, and disinfecting of structures affected by bat activity.
+Our Raleigh, NC bat removal company is highly skilled and methodical in exclusion, prevention, cleanup, and disinfection of structures affected by bat activity.
 We also mount and install bat houses when needed to keep roosts available nearby.
 This allows you to maintain the insect control benefits of having bats on your property without the problems associated with them living in your home or building.

 Health Concerns Related to Bat Guano

 Bat droppings can contain histoplasmosis spores, a fungal infection that affects the lungs.
 When dried bat guano is disturbed, these spores can become airborne and cause serious respiratory illness if inhaled.
 This is why professional cleanup with proper protective equipment is essential.
-Our technicians follow strict safety protocols when removing contaminated insulation and sanitizing affected areas in homes throughout Brier Creek, Cary, and surrounding communities.
+Our technicians follow strict safety protocols when removing contaminated insulation and sanitizing affected areas in homes throughout Brier Creek, North Hills, and surrounding communities.

 Our Bat Removal Process

 This may include exclusion work as well as teaching home and business owners how to prevent further incidents.
-Our bat technicians are highly skilled in safely moving these animals from your home, cleaning up their mess, and sealing entry points.
+Our bat technicians are highly skilled in safely removing these animals from your home, cleaning up their mess, and sealing entry points.
 With over 25 years of animal control experience serving the Triangle area, we know how to get bats out and keep them out.

 Bat House Installation Services